AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

        After.Go;
     end;

-The Go entry declared in After is the external interface to the task.
+The :ada:`Go` entry declared in :ada:`After` is the external interface to the task.
 In the task body, the accept statement causes the task to wait for a call on the entry.
-This particular entry and accept pair doesn't do much more than cause the task to wait until Main calls After.Go.
-So, even though the two tasks start simultaneously and execute independently, they can coordinate via Go.
+This particular entry and accept pair doesn't do much more than cause the task to wait until :ada:`Main` calls :ada:`After.Go`.
+So, even though the two tasks start simultaneously and execute independently, they can coordinate via :ada:`Go`.
 Then, they both continue execution independently after the rendezvous.

-The entry/accept pair can take/pass parameters, and the accept statement can contain a sequence of statements; while these statements are executed, the caller is blocked.
+The :ada:`entry`/:ada:`accept` pair can take/pass parameters, and the :ada:`accept` statement can contain a sequence of statements; while these statements are executed, the caller is blocked.

 Let's look at a more ambitious example.
 The rendezvous below accepts parameters and executes some code:

 .. code-block:: ada